openwisp/openwisp-firmware-upgrader/docs/user/upgrade-status.rst

 **Status**: ``failed``

-**Description**: The upgrade operation encountered an unrecoverable error and could not be completed.
-This typically indicates network issues, device connectivity problems, or unexpected errors during the upgrade process.
+**Description**: The upgrade operation completed, but the system could not reach the device again after the upgrade.

 **Common causes:**

-- Network connectivity lost during upgrade
-- Device became unreachable after firmware flashing
+- Hardware failures
 - Unexpected system errors
-- Hardware failures
+- The network became unreachable after flashing the new firmware

 **Recommended Actions**:

-- Check device connectivity
+- Check network connectivity
-- Review upgrade logs for specific error messages
-- Verify network infrastructure
-- Consider manual device recovery if needed
+- Physical inspection and/or serial console debugging

 Aborted
 ~~~~~~~

 **Status**: ``aborted``

-**Description**: The upgrade operation was stopped due to pre-condition
+**Description**: The upgrade operation was stopped due to pre-requisites
-checks or validation failures.
-The system determined it was unsafe or
+not being met.
+The system determined it was unsafe or impossible to
-impossible to proceed with the upgrade.
+proceed with the upgrade.

 **Common causes:**

 - Device UUID mismatch (wrong device targeted)
 - Insufficient memory on the device
 - Invalid or corrupted firmware image
-- Device configuration incompatibility
-- Pre-upgrade validation failures

 **What happens when aborted:**

 - The upgrade stops immediately
-- If services were stopped to free memory, they are automatically
+- If services were stopped to free up memory, they are automatically
   restarted
 - No firmware changes are made to the device
 - Device remains in its original state